Chico-Rocketry/CRAC/README.md

 ## We are Chico Rocketry and Aerospace Club!

-We are students at California State University - Chico (CSUC) from all disciplines interested in space exploration.
+We are students at California State University, Chico (CSUC) from all disciplines interested in space exploration.
 We research, design, and manufacture high-powered rockets and related systems.

 Our goals include:
 - Participate in international-level competitions